Lab 6: Object-Oriented Programming

 Is it even drivable?

-attributes and methods that were defined in Car
+attributes and methods that were defined in Car, including its constructor!

 Inheritance makes setting up a hierarchy of classes easier because the amount of code you need to write to define a new class of objects is reduced.
 You only need to add (or override) new attributes or methods so it's unique from those in the existing class.